 When did you start teaching at LSU and what will you be teaching this semester?

-I was originally hired as an adjunct during the Fall 2019 semester, however, I was hired full time this January.
-I will teach KIN 2530 (Sport in Society) and KIN 2513 (Professional Development in Sports Administration).
+I was originally hired as an adjunct during the Fall 2019 semester, however, I accepted a full time joint appointment with the School of Education and the School of Kinesiology in January 2021.
+For the School of Kinesiology, I will teach KIN 2530 (Sport in Society) and KIN 2513 (Professional Development in Sports Administration).

 Could you list some accolades or achievements you're most proud of?

 I have published research that focuses on the academic development of student athletes, self-determination, and organizational structures within NCAA athletic departments.
 I have also presented research findings regarding student athlete motivation, academic behaviors, and college adjustment challenges at international, national, and local conferences.
 In addition, I have also created and coordinated student athlete development workshops tailored for positive post-sport trajectory.

 What is your favorite class to teach or your favorite thing about being a professor?

 My favorite course to teach is KIN 2530 (Sport in Society).
 In addition, my favorite aspect of being a professor is witnessing growth in the academic and personal lives of students.